 Evidence-based nutrition support for your immune system

 We cannot ‘boost’ our immune system through diet but we can support it naturally, so that it can do it’s job effectively.
 We can support normal health and the immune system before, during and after illness with a nutrient dense diet and a healthy lifestyle.
+Nutrition and lifestyle medicine may prove especially important for those suffering from post-viral fatigue.

 How does diet help with immunity?